Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 The distinctive behaviours in charge collection are clearly illustrated in Fig.~\ref{charge_collection1} and Fig.~\ref{charge_collection2}:

 \begin{itemize} \item Taking the ``HR epi'' small pixel design as an example, charge is fully collected by one pixel in its central regions.
 In the pixel corners, the seed charge amount drops due to both sharing with adjacent pixels and recombination loss.
 Additionally, two distinct boundaries in the $r$ direction are visible at \SI{2}{\micro\meter} and \SI{20}{\micro\meter} from the sensor surface.
 These boundaries are attributed to the low electric field regions inside the deep p-well and the substrate.
 Energy deposition occurring several micrometers below the substrate/epitaxial layer barrier is no longer detectable due to the high recombination rate. \item For the ``N blanket'' process, charge collection is enhanced, but the pixel corners still exhibit charge sharing effects due to the low lateral electric field.
 This has also been identified as the motivation for further process modification in~\cite{modified2}. \item The charge collection profile of the ``LR epi'' process provides a reasonable explanation for its poor detection performance in Section~\ref{MIP}.
 The full-charge-collection region is restricted to the small volume around the n-well, while a large portion of the pixel volume collects almost no charge. \item For the ``HR substrate'' process, charge can be collected within a much larger region, owing to the entire high-resistivity substrate.
 However, this process exhibits a faster decrease in charge collection ability as ionization position moves away from the center, compared to the ``HR epi'' process.
 One possible explanation is the absence of a doping concentration barrier between epitaxial layer and substrate, which partially acts as a reflecting boundary and improves the charge collection efficiency~\cite{simulation_ALPIDE}. \item The strip-like pixels demonstrate better charge collection performance, particularly in pixel corners, compared to the small pixel designs.
-The ``active-connect'' type achieves full charge collection across a large portion of the epitaxial layer.
+This result is in accordance with the in-pixel efficiency maps shown in Fig.~\ref{efficiency2}.
+The ``active-connect'' type achieves full charge collection, i.e., the deposited charge is entirely collected by the seed pixel, across a large portion of the epitaxial layer.
 For the ``metal-connect'' type, the depletion boundary formed by the six individual n-well electrodes is visible in the $\phi-z$ plane. \end{itemize}